mantisbt-plugins/Activity/README.md

 Activity
 ================

-Activity Plugin for MantisBT v1.2
+Activity Plugin for MantisBT v2.0
 By Sergey Marchenko (sergey@mzsl.ru)

-Shows bug notes by creation date.
+The plugin shows user messages by creation date, user and project.
+It groups all messages by issue.

 Install
 ================